-Based on a site visit and habitat evaluations, the Puerto Rican broad-winged hawk and Puerto Rican parrot are considered unlikely to occur due to lack of suitable habitat within the Option 1 and Option 2 project areas.
-Additionally, the review area does not fall within the known range for either of these species (PRDNER 2023a).
-Therefore, the project will have no effect on these two federally listed species.
-Due to the generalist nature of the Puerto Rican boa, forested habitat surrounding the project areas, and trees present within the Option 2 project area, the Puerto Rican boa may occur within the Option 2 project area.
-If the Option 2 location is selected, one tree would likely need to be removed and transplanted to another area of the property.
+Based on a site visit and habitat evaluations, Puerto Rican broad-winged hawk is considered unlikely to occur due to lack of suitable habitat within the project areas.
+Therefore, the project will have no effect on this federally listed species.
+Due to the generalist nature of the Puerto Rican boa, forested habitat surrounding the project areas, and dense ground cover present throughout the review area, the Puerto Rican boa may occur within the project area.
 The applicant will employ the conservation measures outlined in the USFWS General Project Design Guidelines for the Puerto Rican boa, which is in Appendix D. As such, it is anticipated that the project may affect, but is not likely to adversely affect the Puerto Rican boa.
 The USFWS Consistency Letter obtained through IPaC is included in Appendix E.